-- Verify the connection at the DLC, and verify the ignition is ON. - Turn the ignition OFF, wait 5 seconds, then back ON to reset the computer. - Press the ENTER 😔 button to continue. - - Put the engine in the operating condition where the problem manifests itself. - If necessary, drive the vehicle until you reach the vehicle speed at which the problem occurs.
+- Verify the connection at the DLC, and verify the ignition is ON. - Turn the ignition OFF, wait 5 seconds, then back ON to reset the computer. - Press the ENTER 🕣 button to continue. - Use the UP and DOWN buttons, as necessary, to highlight Record by Manual Trigger. - Put the engine in the operating condition where the problem manifests itself. - If necessary, drive the vehicle until you reach the vehicle speed at which the problem occurs.